pip-services/pip-services-docs/content/en/node/expressions/tokenizers/generic/generic_word_state.md

 > `public` clearWordChars(): void

 #### nextToken
-Ignore word (such as blanks and tabs), and return the tokenizer's next token.
+Ignores a word (such as blanks and tabs), and returns the tokenizer's next token.

 > `public` nextToken(scanner: [IScanner](../../../io/iscanner), tokenizer: [ITokenizer](../../itokenizer)): [Token](../../token)

-- **scanner**: [IScanner](../../../io/iscanner) - A textual string to be tokenized.
+- **scanner**: [IScanner](../../../io/iscanner) - textual string to be tokenized.
-- **tokenizer**: [ITokenizer](../../itokenizer) - A tokenizer class that controls the process.
+- **tokenizer**: [ITokenizer](../../itokenizer) - tokenizer class that controls the process.
-- **returns**: [Token](../../token) - The next token from the top of the stream.
+- **returns**: [Token](../../token) - next token from the top of the stream.

 #### setWhitespaceChars
-Establish characters in the given range as valid characters for part of a word after the first character.
+Establishes characters in the given range as valid characters for part of a word after the first character.
 Note that the tokenizer must determine which characters are valid as the beginning character of a word.

 > `public` setWordChars(fromSymbol: number, toSymbol: number, enable: boolean): void

-- **fromSymbol**: number - First character index of the interval.
+- **fromSymbol**: number - first character index of the interval.
-- **toSymbol**: number - Last character index of the interval.
+- **toSymbol**: number - last character index of the interval.
 - **enable**: boolean - *true* if this state should ignore characters in the given range.